-Stanford University is one of twenty-five type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Stanford University is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Darrell Wilson, MD, the TrialNet team at Stanford University is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Starting with his initial training as an electrical engineer, Dr. Darrell Wilson has applied technology to improve the care of children and adolescents with endocrine problems, particularly emphasizing technology in carbohydrate abnormalities.